codydegen/march_madness_simulator/workflow.md

-The general workflow if downloading yourself is as follows:
+The general workflow if downloading yourself for a data set with no data is Below.
+The use case for this would be updating this tool for a new year.
+For example, 2021.

 1. Gather team data from 538 and ESPN
    * Run `check_ff_data_exists()` from who_picked_scrape.py in /web_scraper